 Short selling is a risky investment strategy where you make money off of stocks that you expect will decrease in value.

 Disclaimer: Short selling is for advanced traders.
-The value of any investment can go up or down depending on news, trends, market conditions and other factors.
-You may lose more money than you invested.
-We are not investment advisers, so do your own due diligence and consult with financial professionals before investing to make sure you fully understand your options and the risks involved.
+Investments can change in value depending on many factors, and you may lose money.
+We are not investment advisers, so do your own research and consult with professional investment advisors to fully understand your options and the risks involved.

 What is short selling?